karam084/school-library/README.md

 ## Getting Started

-This repository includes files with plain ruby
+This repository is built with Ruby on Rails

 ## Authors